Season Survival Guide

 Hair - Chia Seed Hair Mask

-How: Soak 1 tsp. of chia seeds in 1/4 cup of almond milk or coconut milk.
+How: Soak the chia seeds in the almond or coconut milk.
 Let sit for ten minutes.
 Once it forms a gel, apply it onto the scalp and leave it on for ten minutes.
 Wash off.

 - 1/2 tsp. oil (olive, almond or coconut)